ALLOVIR, INC. (NASDAQ: ALVR) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against AlloVir, Inc.

 - Do you want to discuss your rights?

-Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of AlloVir, Inc. (“AlloVir or the “Company”) (NASDAQ: ALVR) between March 22, 2022 and December 21, 2023, inclusive (the “Class Period”).
-The lawsuit was filed in the United States District Court for the District of Massachusetts and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired AlloVir securities, and/or would like to discuss your legal rights and options please visit AlloVir, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired AlloVir securities, and/or would like to discuss your legal rights and options please visit AlloVir, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 If you wish to serve as lead plaintiff, you must move the Court no later than March 19, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.